 Blaming China for America’s economic woes has become a bipartisan habit, and shipbuilding is the latest target.
-In 2024, U.S. labor unions filed a Section 301 petition accusing China of using unfair subsidies to undermine American shipyards—a claim quickly endorsed …
+In 2024, U.S. …

 -